jonnyrimo/Bump-Detector/README.md

 # What is
-The project aims to detect bumps occurring on an A4 grid paper sheet.
+The project aims to detect bumps occurring on a clear surface, by analysing the line of the grid printed on top of the surface.

 # How to run the code
-Clone the repo and draw a grid like the one depicted in the image:
+Clone this repo and run the code.
+You will need to use a grid similar to this one:

 ![The grid](grid_no_bump.png)

-Then, align the blue lines on the frame to the lateral lines of the grid.
-The important aspect is that they have similar angular coefficient (they are parallel).
+Once you start the code, align the two blue lines to the lateral lines of the grid.
+For the correct use of this method, it's important that the blue lines are parallel to the (vertical) external edges of the grid.

 # The output
-When a bump occurs, the frame will highlight its location by highlighting in red the part of the grid that contains it.
+When a bump occurs, the frame will highlight its location by drawing red lines on its detected position.

 ![A bump highlighted in red](grid_with_bump.png)